-The American Museum of Natural History is located in Manhattan Square and occupies most of the space between Central Park West, Columbus Avenue, 77th Street, and 81st Street.
+The American Museum of Natural History is located in Theodore Roosevelt Park and occupies most of the space between Central Park West, Columbus Avenue, 77th Street, and 81st Street.
 The main entrances are on Central Park West, through the Roosevelt Memorial, at three levels: street, vehicle (driveway under the steps) and subway.
 There is also an entrance on West 77th Street (foot and vehicle) in the center of the block.

 The Planetarium may be entered from West 81st Street (foot and vehicle) and through the Museum.
-Cars may be parked at the curb on the streets surrounding the Museum Square.
+Cars may be parked at the curb on the streets surrounding the Museum Square or in the Planetarium parking area.